Roadmap

 At the very least I plan to do my best documenting everything clearly and provide examples of everything, while maintaining the core simple chart functionality.

-, why?
+I've also intentionally left out some options, like stroke, why?
 Because it's possible to control via CSS and I think using CSS for some more of the visual aspect of things may be better in the long run anyway.

 Maybe